 Advisor: Dr. Stephanie Leitch

 Rachel graduated with a Master of Arts degree in the History of Art from the Courtauld Institute of Art in 2014, earning a distinction for her thesis examining the production of Netherlandish silver-stained roundels in the fifteenth and sixteenth centuries.
-She conducted research for her doctoral dissertation in Augsburg and Munich as a Fulbright Fellow to Germany (2020-21) and has held a departmental Patricia Rose Teaching Fellow at Florida State University, Rachel has received various fellowships and grants including the Kress Language School Fellowship to study German at Middlebury Language School (Summer 2019), the FSU International Programs Florence Teaching Fellowship (Summer 2018), Newberry Renaissance Consortium Grants, Helen J. Beard Conference Travel Grants, and Congress of Graduate Students Conference Presentation Support Grants have funded the presentation of her research at national and international venues.
+She conducted research for her doctoral dissertation in Augsburg and Munich as a Fulbright Fellow to Germany (2020-21) and has held a departmental Patricia Rose Teaching Fellowship (2017-20), FSU International Programs Florence Teaching Fellowship (Summer 2018), and Kress Language School Fellowship to study German at Middlebury Language Schools (Summer 2019).
+A Renaissance Society of America Virtual 2021 Grant, Newberry Renaissance Consortium Grants, Helen J. Beard Conference Travel Grants, and Congress of Graduate Students Conference Presentation Support Grants have funded the presentation of her research at national and international venues.
 Rachel currently serves as a member of the Renaissance Society of America’s Graduate Student Advisory Committee.